Last updated on .

 Train from the Airport to Selçuk/Ephesus

-An İZBAN train service runs between Izmir’s Alsancak Train Station via Adnan Menderes Airport to Selçuk, where the ancient city of Ephesus is located.
+An İZBAN train service runs between Izmir’s Alsancak Train Station via Adnan Menderes Airport to Selçuk, which is the gateway to the ancient city of Ephesus.
 Check the official İZBAN website for more details.

 Izmir Bus Terminal